AFM-analysis/nanite/docs/sec_fitting_guide.rst

 Scripting usage
 ---------------

-Using nanite in a Python script for data fitting is straight forward:
+Using nanite in a Python script for data fitting is straight forward.
-Load the data; ``group`` is an instance of :class:`nanite.IndentationGroup`.
+First, load the data; ``group`` is an instance of :class:`nanite.IndentationGroup`:

 .. ipython::